 What are their products?

 Their website lists a multitude of vape products and accessories.
-They Aspire Dynamo and it took me a while to browse through all of them.
+They have a ton of products and it took me a while to browse through all of them.
 They have product lines named Aspire Revvo, Aspire Athos, Aspire Breeze, and Aspire Cleito.
 They have the Aspire PockeX which is a pocket AIO.

 I haven’t tried the Proteus yet.
 This is Aspire’s e-hookah.